 Exchange coins and banknotes

-At Banco de Portugal’s cash offices, you can exchange valid banknotes in escudos as well as damaged banknotes.
-You may also exchange banknotes and coins for different denominations.
+At the Banco de Portugal’s cash offices, you can exchange valid banknotes in escudos as well as damaged euro banknotes.
+You can also exchange euro banknotes and coins.

-Those sending money to be exchanged by mail must comply with the following requirements:
+Those sending money by post to be exchanged must comply with the following requirements:

-- banknotes to be exchanged must be placed inside the first envelope, which should be sealed and marked with ‘Contém Numerário’ (contains cash) on the front, with a breakdown of the banknotes within.
+- banknotes to be exchanged must be placed inside an envelope, which must be sealed and marked with ‘Contém Numerário’ (contains cash) on the front, with a breakdown of the banknotes;

 Banco de Portugal

 The delivery service for declared value items (Serviço Especial de Valor Declarado) is designed to protect the content of mail to the amount declared by the sender (up to €5,000).
 In the event of loss, damage or theft, the customer is reimbursed for the real value of said loss, which cannot exceed the declared value.

 If you provide us with an email address, we will acknowledge receipt of your application and provide you with the file number of the application by email.

 Each case is dealt with on a first-come, first-served basis.
 Response times depend on the complexity of the case.

 Banknotes in escudos may also be exchanged for euro banknotes and/or coins at Banco de Portugal cash offices, up to 20 years after they have been withdrawn from circulation (see the collection term expiry dates).
 The deadline for exchanging escudo coins passed on 31 December 2002.